abhiTronix/vidgear/docs/installation/pip_install.md

 &nbsp;

-[^1]: The `ensurepip` module was added to the Python standard library in Python 3.4.
+[^1]: :warning: The `ensurepip` module is missing/disabled on Ubuntu.
+Use second method.